timveil/hive-jdbc-driver/README.md

 ## Current State

 This project is **pre-alpha** and should be considered **experimental** a this point.
-Currently it his built against Hortonworks Repos, but will soon be switched to more closely follow the Apache released versions.
+Currently it is built against Hortonworks Repos, but will soon be switched to more closely follow the Apache released versions.